mttwdevelops/Python-Practice/readme.md

 ## July 18, 2022
 I began today with reviewing my work in file IO, lambda functions, and decorators.
 I then wrapped up sections fourteen and fifteen of the ZtM course, which puts me at about 75% completion.
 I also completed day 25 of the project course, which focused on CSV data and the Pandas library, which is commonly used in data science work.

 I had also begun working around with Jupyter notebooks, how they work, and their formatting.
+My [test notebook](https://github.com/mttwdevelops/Practice-Files/blob/master/TestNotebook.ipynb) tried basic syntax, along with matplotlib graphing for the [facebook csv](https://github.com/mttwdevelops/Practice-Files/blob/master/facebook.csv) I kept from the financial analysis course.

 ## July 15, 2022
 I spent today reviewing the code for the past week, mainly the file IO from project day 24, 14, and decorators.
 I finished section seven and eleven from ZtM, which focuses on functional programming (opposite of OOP) and modules respectively.